Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 They discovered that Michael's other two passwords did not contain any special characters (like ¥……\& and similar).

-Whether special characters appeared in the random password could be set by the user, so Joe and Bruno, holding onto a glimmer of hope, removed the option for special characters from the search range and extended the search time to June 1, 2013.
+The presence of special characters in the random password could be set by the user, so Joe and Bruno, holding onto a glimmer of hope, removed the option for special characters from the search range and extended the search time to June 1, 2013.

 A unique result popped up on the computer screen!